kenferrara/IceBoar/README.md

 # How to use Ice Boar?
 * You need to add ice-boar library to your project and make it downloadable.
 * You need to create a JNLP file and make it also downloadable.
-You can use maven-webstart-plugin for both or make it manually.
+You can use [webstart-maven-plugin](http://www.mojohaus.org/webstart/webstart-maven-plugin/) for both or make it manually.
 To learn how it can be done please check [ice-boar-samples/ice-boar-demo](ice-boar-samples/ice-boar-demo) module.

 ## A minimum example of JNLP file